nrfconnect/sdk-nrf/samples/openthread/cli/README.rst

 You can use the Thread CLI sample to perform power consumption measurements for Sleepy End Devices.

-After building and flashing with :file:`overlay-low_power.conf` and :file:`low_power.overlay`, the device will start regular operation with the UART console enabled.
+After building and flashing with the ``low_power`` snippet, the device will start regular operation with the UART console enabled.
 This allows for easy configuration of the device, specifically the Sleepy End Device polling period or the Synchronized Sleepy End Device (SSED) CSL period and other relevant parameters.

 When the device becomes attached to a Thread Router it will automatically suspend UART operation and power down unused RAM.